AlexWills37/ATmega-Music-Automation/README.md

 ## Python automation
 The firmware is simple to code, but it comes with a drawback: it relies on specifically formatted arrays to load onto the microcontroller.

-To overcome this issue, and make it easy to program multiple different songs, I wrote a python program that translates from an easy-to-write text file to the specific C++ arrays for the firmware.
+To overcome this issue and make it easy to program multiple different songs, I wrote a python program that translates from an easy-to-write text file to the specific C++ arrays for the firmware.
 The ultimate goal was to make it easy to transcribe sheet music into this system.

 ### Input
 First, create a .txt file.